-In addition, the sub-projects will require initial environmental assessment (IEE) based on the requirement of DoE.
+In addition, the sub-projects will require initial environmental assessment (IEE) based on the requirement of DOE.
 Based on the extent of environmental impact obtained from the environmental screening, the decision for further environment impact assessment will be taken.
-In general, rural road improvements with minor environmental impact under RTIP II: Flood Damage (Additional Financing) will require only IEE.
+In general, rural road improvements with minor environmental impact under RTIP-2 will require only IEE.
 Environmental screening is part of the IEE.
 IEE is considered as the first level of assessment applied project identification and pre-feasibility stage.
 The IEE addresses the issues at project (sub-project) identification and pre-feasibility planning stage.
-The main objective at this stage is to help in defining the project (sub-project) in terms of locations, components and designs.
-The main activities are to:
+The main objective at this stage is to help define the project (sub-project) in terms of locations, components and designs.
+The main activities of are to: